rockstor/rockstor-installer/README.md

 Now you just need the kiwi-ng program this config requires to make the final installer.

 ### kiwi-ng install
-For a Leap 15.2 host OS from kiwi-ng's doc [Installation](https://osinside.github.io/kiwi/installation.html#installation) section we have:
+For an openSUSE Leap 15.2 OS from kiwi-ng's doc [Installation](https://osinside.github.io/kiwi/installation.html#installation) section we have:

 #### x86_64 host for x86_64 profiles